unity3d-jp/UnityChanToonShaderVer2_Project/README.md

-﻿# 【Unity-Chan Toon Shader 2.0 (UTS2) Ver.2.0.7】
+﻿# 【UTS2 / UniversalToon Ver.2.9.9】
 ---
 <img width = "800" src="Manual/Images_jpg/UTS2_TopImage00.jpg">

-***Read this document in other languages: [日本語版](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/master/README_ja.md)***
+***Read this document in other languages: [日本語版](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/dev-lwrp/dev-base/README_ja.md)***

 ## 【Overview : What is UTS2?】

 <img width = "800" src="Manual/Images_jpg/TPK_04.jpg">

-**Unity-Chan Toon Shader 2.0 (UTS2)** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
+**UTS2 (Unity-Chan Toon Shader 2.0)** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
 Unlike other pre-render toon shaders, **all features can be adjusted in real time on Unity, which is the greatest feature of UTS2**.

+**UniversalToon** is an UTS2 shader for Universal Render pipeline for Unity.
+**UniversalToon** has all the feature of UTS2 v.2.0.7.5, and been implemented as an uber shader.

 <img width = "800" src="Manual/Images_jpg/IllustSample_UTS2.jpg">